sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 }
 ```

-As you may have noticed, the algorithm for finding the determinant used in `SquareMatrix` is recursive,
+As you may have noticed, the algorithm for finding the determinant used in `SquareMatrix` is recursive.
-causing risk related to stack space.
+This fact may cause risks related to stack space.
 However, since in 3D graphics only 4×4 matrices are used,
-we may be sure that nested method calls will not cause stack overflow.
+we may be sure that nested method calls will not lead to stack overflow.

 ### Adjugate matrix